julien-klaus/julien-klaus/README.md

 # Julien Klaus

-- 🔭 I’m currently working on SQL-algorithms and contraction path algorithms
+- 🔭 I’m currently working on Einsum
-- 🌱 I’m currently learning Docker and improve my C++ knowledge
 - 💬 Ask me about anything food related
 - 📫 How to reach me: best via e-mail
 - ⚡ Fun fact: I like myths a lot